Cardinals–Seahawks rivalry

-The Cardinals–Seahawks rivalry is an American football rivalry between the National Football League (NFL)'s Arizona Cardinals and Seattle Seahawks.
+The Cardinals–Seahawks rivalry is a National Football League (NFL) rivalry between the Arizona Cardinals and Seattle Seahawks.

 This is one of the newer rivalries in the NFL, emerging in the early 2000s, as the two teams only became rivals after both were relocated to the NFC West as a result of the league's realignment in 2002.
 This rivalry has become one of the NFL's more bitter in recent years, as the mid-to-late 2010s often saw the Seahawks and Cardinals squaring off for NFC West supremacy.

-Seattle leads the series 25–22–1.
-The two teams have yet to meet in the playoffs.
+The Seahawks lead the overall series, 31–22–1.
+The two teams have not met in the playoffs.

 History

 1976–2001: Early years

 The Seahawks came into the league in 1976 as an expansion team and play the Cardinals six times as an inter-conference opponent.
 As a St. Louis-based team, the Cardinals won both meetings between the two franchises, and as an Arizona-based franchise, the Cardinals went 3–1 against the Seahawks.
 The Cardinals won the first five games of the series until the Seahawks beat the Cardinals 33–14 at the Kingdome in 1998.